vin136/A-look-into-Netflix-Challenge-Making-better-recommendations/README.md

 ### ONE NAMED DeepNetflix contain a deep learning based model,while the other one contains a host of classical techniques including (matrix factorization,similarity based techniques {user-user},{movie-movie},ensembling techniques and a ton more.)

-Deepnetflix includes lot of explanation and links to further resources.Here let's take a look at the approach taken in NETFLIX NOTEBOOK.(For the code implementation refer notebook)
+Deepnetflix includes lot of explanation and links to further resources.Here let's take a look at the approach taken in NETFLIX NOTEBOOK.(For the implementation details refer notebook)

 ### We typically have two popular approaches to Recommender systems :